wesleywerner/aliverl/docs/story-building.md

 ## Why do my doors open or close only once?

     Give them the @repeat command, and to the switch that trigger them too.

+## Why do some of my @setattr commands work but not others?

+    If you are altering an object's type then subsequent filters will not detect that object anymore, if these rely on a type_filter match.
+Try match on the name in these cases.